aws-samples/aws-modernization-with-snyk-container-security/content/90_conclusion/91_recap.md

 ### Well Done

-🎉 Congratulations! 🎉 You have completed today's worshop on migrating and modernizing on AWS!
+🎉 Congratulations! 🎉 You have completed today's workshop on migrating and modernizing on AWS!

 ### Recap on what you have learned
 Today we've learned: